jsguy/marble/README.md

 # marble - 360° image viewer

-This image viewer will display 360° images, and is based on three.js
+This image viewer displays 360° images,
+It is based on three.js

 ## Installation

-You don't actually need to install anything, you can simply refer to (once the repository becomes public!):
+You don't actually need to install anything, you can simply refer to the CDN file here:

 ```
 https://cdn.rawgit.com/jsguy/marble/master/dist/marble-latest.min.js
 ```

-Optionally, if you prefer to host the JS yourself, place the JS file `dist/marble-latest.min.js` on your server, you just need that one file.
+Optionally, if you prefer to host the JS yourself, place the JS file `dist/marble-latest.min.js` on your server - you just need that one file.

 ## Usage